near/nearcore/docs/style.md

 * Avoid single-letter variable names especially in long functions.
 Common `i`, `j` etc. loop variables are somewhat of an exception but since Rust encourages use of iterators those cases aren’t that common anyway.
-* Follow common Rust naming patterns such as:
+* Follow standard [Rust naming patterns](https://rust-lang.github.io/api-guidelines/naming.html) such as:
   * Don’t use `get_` prefix for getter methods.
 A getter method is one which returns (reference to) a field of an object.
   * Use `set_` prefix for setter methods.
 An exception are builder objects